evanshortiss/evanshortiss.github.io/_posts/2020-05-13-create-a-windows-install-usb-via-macos.markdown

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```
+_Make sure to copy the entire command.
+This might require you to scroll horizontally._

 Once you have Homebrew installed, quit the Terminal application (the shortcut is CMD + Q), then reopen it.
 Install wimlib by running `brew install wimlib` in